Discover the perfect itinerary for 6 days in France.

 Fly, first, to one of Paris’ three airports, Orly, Charles de Gaulle, or Beauvais and go to your Paris city-center hotel to delight in the scenic Paris downtown.
 Spend 48 hours in Paris to sense the raw, kinetic spirit of a city that is always on the move.

-- Getting from the airport
+Getting from the airport

 On your day 1 in Paris, take a bus, taxi, or metro from the airport to Paris downtown.

-In the morning, start your 6 days in France by visiting the beautiful Ile-de-la-Cite, one of the two natural islands in the Seine River that forms the historic heart of Paris.
-Marvel at the stunning architecture of the Notre Dame Cathedral, a masterpiece of Gothic design and a symbol of Paris.
-Take a moment to appreciate the intricate details of the facade and step inside to admire the breathtaking stained glass windows and the tranquil ambiance.
+Admire the stunning architecture of the Notre Dame Cathedral, one of the best examples of Gothic architecture in Europe and a symbol of Paris.
+Take a moment to appreciate the intricate details and step inside to admire the breathtaking stained glass windows and the relaxed ambiance.

 As you wander around the island, you’ll also come across quaint cafes, bistros, and shops where you can grab a cup of coffee or indulge in some delicious pastries.
 Take your time to soak in the ambiance of this historic and picturesque part of Paris before continuing your exploration of the city.

-- Quartier Latin (afternoon)
+Afternoon: Quartier Latin

 For lunch, indulge in the delicious offerings of the neighborhood’s brasseries and bistros.
-Treat yourself to classic French dishes like escargots, coq au vin, or a hearty cheese platter.
+Treat yourself to classic French dishes like escargots, coq au vin, or a cheese platter.
 If you’re in the mood for something different, there are also plenty of international restaurants serving cuisines from around the world.

 As the day progresses into the evening, make your way to the enchanting neighborhood of Montmartre.
 Known for its artistic heritage and bohemian atmosphere, Montmartre offers a delightful blend of history, culture, and romantic charm.